Welcome to CH Medical at Fields New Road Primary Care Centre

 MillTown Alliance Primary Care Network

-MillTown Alliance Primary Care Network (PCN) is made up of nine GP practices across Chadderton and Werneth, who are working collaboratively with the aim of improving patient services, community well-being and through joint working will create efficiencies that can be re invested into the local community.
+MillTown Alliance Primary Care Network (PCN) is made up of eight GP practices across Chadderton and Werneth, who are working collaboratively with the aim of improving patient services, community well-being and through joint working will create efficiencies that can be re invested into the local community.

 Our community will have the best integrated health and social care based on local needs.